COVID-19 Pandemic Unemployment Payment

 If you have questions about closing your claim, you can contact the DSP income support helpline on 1890 800 024 (Monday to Friday from 9am to 5pm).

 If you applied for the COVID19 Pandemic Unemployment Payment and your employer has re-employed you under the Temporary COVID-19 Wage Subsidy Scheme or the Employment Wage Subsidy Scheme, you must close your claim for the payment.
 You can close your claim using MyWelfare.ie.

 If you are self-employed and have closed your COVID-19 Pandemic Unemployment Payment, you may be able to get an Enterprise Support Grant of up to €1000.

 You can find more information about supports for businesses impacted by COVID-19.

 You should apply online for the COVID-19 Pandemic Unemployment Payment on MyWelfare.ie.
 This is the quickest way to apply.

 - A basic MyGovId account (all you need is an e-mail address and password)

 - Your personal details

-The DEASP has asked people to ensure that essential details such as dates of birth, PPS numbers and IBANs are entered correctly as this has been delaying applications.
+The DSP has asked people to ensure that essential details such as dates of birth, PPS numbers and IBANs are entered correctly as this can delay applications.
 An IBAN has 22 characters.

-If you cannot apply online, you can fill in the COVID-19 Pandemic Unemployment Payment application form (pdf) and apply by post.
+If you cannot apply online, you can contact the Department of Social Protection for a paper form and apply by post.